Variational Neural Stochastic Differential Equations with Change Points: Experiments

-where we consider the parameter settings $\theta_0 = 0.2$, $\mu_0 = 4$, $\sigma_0 = 1$, $\theta_1 = 0.5$, $\mu_1 = -4$, $\sigma_1 = 1$, a change point of $\nu = 25$, and a time-horizon of $T=50$.
-We assume that for initial state $X_0$ is Gaussian distributed with mean $3$ and variance $1$.
+{We consider the same SDE as the previous experiments, except with }parameter settings $\theta_0 = 0.2$, $\mu_0 = 4$, $\sigma_0 = 1$, $\theta_1 = 0.5$, $\mu_1 = -4$, $\sigma_1 = 1$, a change point of $\nu = 25$, and a time-horizon of $T=50$. {Under this parameterization of the switching OU process, the distribution shift is more sharp (since the reversion parameters $\theta_0$ and $\theta_1$ are larger).} We assume that for initial state $X_0$ is Gaussian distributed with mean $3$ and variance $1$.
 Using an Euler solver with step-size $\Delta_t = 1$ for all $t$, we simulate $N=100$ trajectories to construct a time-series dataset.
 For each baseline model, we standardize the dataset using the global mean and variance taken across all time-series.
-For the baselines in this experiment, we consider four different variants of our method: (1) CP-SDEVAE assuming no change points; (2) CP-SDEVAE assuming a single change point with maximum likelihood-based change point updates; (3) CP-SDEVAE assuming a single change point with detection-based change point updates; and (4) CP-SDEVAE assuming two change points with detection-based ML updates.
+For the baselines in this experiment, we consider four different variants of our method: (1) \texttt{CP-SDEVAE} assuming no change points {(which we also refer to as \texttt{SDEVAE})}; (2) \texttt{CP-SDEVAE} assuming a single change point with maximum likelihood-based change point updates; (3) \texttt{CP-SDEVAE} assuming a single change point with detection-based change point updates; and (4) \texttt{CP-SDEVAE} assuming two change points with detection-based ML updates.
 For each of the methods, we assume the following hyperparameter settings: for the encoder architecture with a 2-layer fully-connected neural network with standard ReLU activation functions; the latent dimension of the SDE is assumed to be 32; for all latent drift/diffusion functions, we use 2-layer fully-connected neural network with LipSwish activations; for the decoder network, we use a 1-layer fully-connected network with ReLU activations; we use the Adam optimizer with a weight decay of $1\times 10^{-4}$ and $J=5$ trajectories for each MC estimator of the ELBO.
 As previously mentioned, we utilize this example as a means to conduct an ablation study to test the effectiveness of different components of our model.
 For more information about the parameter settings of the ablation study and the key finds, please see Appendix \ref{ablations}.